Released: 16 June 1972

 David Bowie: Ultimate Record Collection (Uncut)

 Arnold Corns also recorded an early version of ‘Moonage Daydream’ at the session.
-That became the lead song on their flop single in May 1971, which had ‘Hang Onto Yourself’ on the b-side (the title was slightly different on Bowie’s later version).
+That became the lead song on their flop single, released on 7 May 1971, which had ‘Hang Onto Yourself’ on the b-side (the title was slightly different on Bowie’s later version).

 Though I understand why you might in a rushed session want to turn ‘Hang On To Yourself’ into a very impressive thrash – some people think it was the first ever punk single – it was a bit of a mess really.
 Great for a live gig and a signature tune, but David’s original [album track] the way he did it slowing it down was great.